-6. Faculty Professional Development: Summarize the professional development that focused on unit faculty members' ability to model effective teaching styles such as inquiry, group discussion, and collaborative learning.
+6. Faculty Professional Development: Summarize the professional development that focuses on unit faculty members' ability to model effective teaching styles such as inquiry, group discussion, and collaborative learning.

 OKWU EPP faculty are evaluated annually on their professional development involvement.
 OKWU has a specific budget dedicated to faculty development, and all EPP faculty have access to funds annually.
-In the 2022-2023 academic year, EPP faculty focused on preparation for the CAEP report.
+In the 2023-2024 academic year, EPP faculty focused on preparation for the upcoming CAEP visit.
 EPP faculty attended CAEP training sessions for completion of the CAEP report.
 Additionally, EPP faculty participated in training focused on AI and its possible use as an instructional tool in the classroom.
 The EPP continued discussion and development of their assessment practices to include data pulled from the LMS.

-Professor 2022-2023 Professional Development Secondary Director Online course creation, curriculum writing, faculty training Elementary Director "Really Great Reading" training, faculty training P-12, P.E.
-Director Online instruction, faculty training Dean Continued Doctoral work; CAEP training sessions, faculty training
+Professor 2023-2024 Professional Development Secondary Director Online course creation, curriculum writing, faculty training Elementary Director "Really Great Reading" training, CITI IRB Chair training, faculty training P-12, P.E.
+Director Faculty training and professional development Dean Continued Doctoral work; CAEP training sessions, faculty training